Updated: January 22, 2026

 Hotel Phone: +30 28210 70460

-Family-owned boutique hotel with eight charming rooms and suites spread over three floors on a pedestrian street near the harbor.
-This Byzantine-era building began as a pottery shop, converted to the duke’s home in the Venetian years, then added the top floor during the Ottoman reign.
+A family-owned boutique hotel with eight charming rooms in a Byzantine-era building on a pedestrian street near the harbor.
+The structure began as a pottery shop, was converted to a duke’s home in the Venetian years, and had a top floor added during the Ottoman reign.
 Accommodations all include Coco-Mat sleep systems, kitchenettes, and walk-in showers.
-Suites add balconies with partial sea views.
-The top tier Suite adds a private, outdoor jacuzzi.
+Suites add balconies with partial sea views, while the top-tier Suite adds a private outdoor jacuzzi.
 An outstanding complimentary Cretan breakfast is served daily at the taverna next door.

 7. Christina Beach Hotel